Youth Suicide Prevention Training

 The online trainings allow participants to enter a virtual environment and assume the role of an adult interacting with a young person.
 Unlike many online trainings, these are interactive and dynamic with actions you choose to move the scenario along, and participants receive real-time feedback on how well they are doing.
 Participants learn how to differentiate between "normal" and "at-risk" behavior and how to begin a conversation about the topic of mental distress.
 The courses are offered to anyone in the community, free of charge.
 Each training can be done in more than one sitting.

 The training simulations are classroom-based, but the information and practice skills can apply in many settings and are useful for anyone who works with youth including parents, school staff, scout leaders, coaches, faith communities, and more.
 At-Risk for High School is on the National Registry of Evidence-Based Programs and Practices (U.S. Department of Health and Human Services/Substance Abuse and Mental Health Services Administration).
-All three trainings are listed as best practices by the Suicide Prevention Resource Center and the American Foundation for Suicide Prevention.
+At-Risk for Middle School and At-Risk for High School are listed as best practices by the Suicide Prevention Resource Center and the American Foundation for Suicide Prevention.
 The trainings were developed by Kognito in collaboration with mental and behavioral health experts, educators and school personnel.

-To take one or all of the trainings, visit http://kognito.com/fairfax.
+To take one or all of the at-risk trainings, visit http://kognito.com/fairfax.

 Need tech support with the trainings?
 There's a tech support link within the portal, or email firstname.lastname@example.org.

-Youth Suicide Prevention Training is provided as a service of the Fairfax-Falls Church Community Services Board and the Virginia Department of Behavioral Health and Developmental Disabilities
+Youth Suicide Prevention Training is provided as a service of the Fairfax-Falls Church Community Services Board and the Virginia Department of Behavioral Health and Developmental Services